fbpx

 In summary, the present manuscript, which only recently surfaced and became revealed to the public, is replete with inspirational teachings that foster chassidus, prishus and fear of heaven.
 The sefer contains a wealth of teachings from Chazal and Midrashim, numerous halachic chiddushim, and more.

-The sefer also contains an important copy of the famous Tzatz Hamatteh Letter, which proclaimed the cherem issued by the Rashbam and Rabbeinu Tam upon any informer or Jew who appealed to a municipal court as opposed to Beis Din.
+The manuscript also contains an important copy of the famous Tzatz Hamatteh Letter, proclaiming the cherem issued by the Rashbam and Rabbeinu Tam upon any informer or Jew who appealed to a municipal court as opposed to Beis Din, which greatly differs from most other known versions of the Letter.

 14th-century manuscript.
 15 double-sided leaves (30 sides) with 24 lines per page.